 There is also the Strategy Unit Network.
 This network is managed by the Cabinet Office side of the Horizon Scanning Programme Team and aims to coordinate the work of strategy directorates across government and build strategic capabilities.

 These guides and training sessions, resources, advice and networks are what GOS offers to help you do Futures work.
-Now over to you to get in touch and get involved.
+Now over to you to get in touch with the GOS Futures team and get involved.